 why they are putting forward the points they are.

-At this point the floor will be opened and those who have indicated they wish to contribute to the
+Half way through the discussion the floor will be opened and those who have indicated they wish to

-debate either to ask a question or to make a point - will be able to do so.
-The chair will ensure
+contribute to the debate either to ask a question or to make a point - will be able to do so.
+The

-Questions will be selected and read out from the ‘Q&A’ function.
+Questions will also be selected and read out from the ‘Q&A’ function.

-People who wish to speak can do so however they must have video on and use the ‘Raise Hand’
+People who wish to speak can do so by using the ‘Raise Hand’